February 6, 2017

 Saskatchewan Pediatric Researcher Studying Groundbreaking New Treatment for Epilepsy

-A groundbreaking pediatric research project funded largely by the Jim Pattison Children’s Hospital Foundation just received the green light from Health Canada.
+A groundbreaking pediatric research project funded largely by Jim Pattison Children’s Hospital Foundation just received the green light from Health Canada.

 University of Saskatchewan pediatric neurologist Dr. Richard Huntsman and Dr. Richard Tang-Wai from the University of Alberta are leading a national study on potential benefits of Cannabidiol (CBD) oil for kids with severe epilepsy.
 Huntsman and Tang-Wai hope to figure out whether CBD really works when other anti-seizure treatment fails.

 “Many of these children have adverse reactions to any of the treatments that we offer and they suffer significant side effects from them,” says Huntsman.
 “I believe we owe it to these children and their families to look at all potential treatment options, including cannabis-based products, if they can offer any hope of helping.”